 Being a slim device, its perfect for use on the go and its rechargeable 350 mAh battery can keep even the most hardcore vaper going for days on end without needing to recharge!

-In terms of compliance, all Nature and Bloom products are UK legal (0% THC/CBN), third party tested and the latest certificates are available here.
+In terms of compliance, all Highkind products are third party tested and the latest certificates are available on the product pages.

 It’s a sleek and stealthy portable vapouriser, which uses a 1ml open pod system that you refill with the vape juice of your choice.